-Namibia has some impressive campsites that we’d say even trump a few of the more standard lodges and while it is back to basics when camping, what more do you need when you have the beauty of Namibia all around you?
+Namibia has some impressive campsites that we’d say even trump a few of the more standard lodges and, while it is back to basics when on a camping safari, what more do you need when you have the beauty of Namibia all around you?
 Just add good company and you’re all set.

 While it’s back to basics: a fireplace for meals, an often shared “kitchen” and wash up area and limited electricity, there are most times enough lights in camp, warm showers and fresh water so it’s not entirely rudimentary.